Ymär Sali: Biography

-Ymär Sali (né Alautdinoff) was born in the Tatar village of Aktuk, in the Russian Empire's Nizhny Novgorod Governorate.
-In 1896 he married Zeliha Gubeidullin (Gubaidullina) in the village.
+Ymär Sali (né Alautdinoff) was born as the son of Alaeddin Sali (Saleev) in the Tatar village of Aktuk, in the Russian Empire's Nizhny Novgorod Governorate.
+In 1896 he married Zeliha Gubeidullin (Gubaidullina / Gubeydullah) in the village.
 Sali had visited Tampere in 1800s as a merchant many times before eventually moving in the city in 1926.

 Sali had a shop in Hämeenkatu, which sold a wide variety of products, such as furs and fabrics.
 The shop was a place where many local Tatars gathered to talk about their daily lives.
 He worked in the shop until his death.

 Sali has been described as a sensitive person, who deeply loved his people.
 Due to his financial contribution, the Tampere Islamic Congregation was established in 1943.
 He operated as chairman of the board for the rest of his life.
 Before, he had also been a member of the board for the Finnish-Islamic Congregation.
 When the congregation in Tampere acquired its first property with 960 000 Finnish marks, Sali's portion of it was 596 000.
 He also donated a house for the congregation, located in Tammelankatu.
 When the congregation later bought another property, Sali once again donated most of the money.
 He was also a chairman of the board for the Tampere Turkish Society during 1930's.

 Sali took part in a 20-year anniversary celebration of the Idel-Ural State in Warsaw, Poland during February 1938.
 It was organized by Tatar activist and writer Ayaz İshaki.
 He gave Sali the honor of laying down a wreath to a tomb of a Polish Muslim soldier.